litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

   `az disk list -o table --query "[?name=='<disk-name>']"` (vm name without <>)

--  You can also use Azure console to keep a watch over the disk status.
+-  You can also use the Azure console to keep a watch over the disk status.

 ### Check Chaos Experiment Result